 Each of Richard Lesser and Donald G. Campbell has an amended and restated employment agreement effective as of February 1, 1995 with the Company providing for employment until January 31, 1999 in the case of Mr. Lesser, and January 31, 1998 in the case of Mr. Campbell, and thereafter until terminated by the Company or the executive.
 Pursuant to their agreements, Mr. Lesser and Mr. Campbell currently receive \$635,000 and \$415,000, respectively, in base salary.
-Pursuant to his agreement, Mr. Lesser participates in LRPIP; and for fiscal year 1996 and thereafter he is entitled to earn up to 45% of his base salary as a target award or up to 90% as a maximum award under the Company's MIP.
-Pursuant to his agreement, Mr. Campbell participates in LRPIP; and for fiscal year 1996 and thereafter he is entitled to earn up to 35% of his base salary as a target award or up to 70% as a maximum award under the Company's MIP.
-If $\bar{\rm employment}$ terminates by reason of death, disability, incapacity or termination by the Company other than for cause, Messrs.
+Pursuant to his agreement, Mr. Lesser participates in LRPIP.
+Pursuant to his agreement, Mr. Lesser is entitled to earn up to 45% of his base salary as a target award or up to 90% as a maximum award under the Company's MIP.
+Pursuant to his agreement, Mr. Campbell participates in LRPIP.
+Pursuant to his agreement, Mr. Campbell is entitled to earn up to 35% of his base salary as a target award or up to 70% as a maximum award under the Company's MIP.
+If employment terminates by reason of death, disability, incapacity or termination by the Company other than for cause, Messrs.
 Lesser and Campbell will be entitled to certain benefits, including continuation of base salary and health and similar benefits for defined periods, payment of certain MIP and deferred compensation awards and a portion of any LRPIP target award prorated for months employed in the performance cycle before termination.
 In the event of a change of control (as defined), Messrs.
 Lesser and Campbell would vest in their options.
 They would also be entitled to accelerated lump-sum payments of the MIP target award for the year in which the change of control occurs; a prorated portion of such MIP target award; and maximum LRPIP awards.
 If a change of control were followed by termination of employment resulting from a Change of Control Termination, as defined, Messrs.
 Lesser and Campbell would also be entitled to the termination benefits described below under "Change of Control Severance Benefits."
+The Company has entered into a split-dollar life insurance agreement, effective January 1, 1996, on the life of Mr. Lesser, under which the Company annually contributes \$37,500 toward the annual premium due under the policy covered by that agreement.
+Under that split-dollar life insurance agreement, the Company will be fully repaid for its premium contributions when that agreement terminates.
+The split-dollar agreement will terminate upon the earlier of Mr. Lesser's death or termination of employment.

-During fiscal 1995 Arthur F. Loewy, now retired, had an employment agreement with the Company which terminated as of February 1995.
-Pursuant to an agreement between Waban and the Company, Waban reimbursed the Company for 50% of the Company's costs with respect to Mr. Loewy.
-For fiscal 1995, Mr. Loewy's salary was \$183,000, of which Waban paid \$91,500 to the Company as reimbursement for 50% of Mr. Loewy's salary.
+During fiscal 1996 Arthur F. Loewy, now retired, had an employment agreement with the Company which terminated as of February 1995.
+Pursuant to an agreement between Waban Inc. ("Waban") and the Company, Waban reimbursed the Company for 50% of the Company's costs with respect to Mr. Loewy.
+Mr. Loewy's salary for February 1995 was \$14,077, of which Waban paid \$7,039 to the Company as reimbursement for 50% of Mr. Loewy's salary.
 Waban also reimbursed the Company for Waban's share of other costs under the agreement.
+In February 1995 the Company also transferred ownership to Mr. Loewy of his leased car which had a fair market value of \$19,500.